It’s Not A Good Idea To Abandon Your Marketing Efforts During A Global Pandemic

 It’s a global pandemic.
 Life has changed.
 Some businesses are being hit hard.
-Others, not as hard and others somewhere in between.
-There seems to be no rainbow in sight and now is the time to abandon your marketing efforts.
+Others, not as hard and still others somewhere in between.
+There seems to be no rainbow in sight, but now is not the time to abandon your marketing efforts or pause the work your marketing consultants may be doing on your behalf.

 When life and business get turned upside down, it’s natural to go into “hunker down” mode.
 It’s understandable to want to cut all expenses and anticipate the worst.
 None of us should feel bad about these very valid (and sometimes practical) reactions.

 We are unsure about what the future holds and there are so many things out of our control right now.
 And it’s normal to feel vulnerable and anxious about what lies ahead.
-However, there are many reasons why it’s not a good idea to completely abandon your marketing efforts and this time.
-In fact, marketing should continue or even get more resources.
+However, there are many reasons why it’s not a good idea to completely abandon your marketing efforts at this time.
+In fact, marketing should continue or even have more resources directed towards it.

-A recent study pointed to a sharp rise in social media usage right now.
+A recent study pointed to a current sharp rise in social media usage.
 It makes sense because just about everyone is now working from home and spending a lot more time following current events.

-If you run campaigns on social media, now may be a great time to double down.
-Attention is in high supply and the competition may be pushing pause, give you a unique opportunity to gain more attention.
+If you or your marketing consultants run campaigns on social media, now may be a great time to double down.
+Attention is in high supply and the competition may be pushing pause, giving you a unique opportunity to gain more attention.

 In particular, the leading platforms like Facebook and Instagram are likely to be incredibly high value as people follow breaking stories and argue about politics (Facebook) and share inspiration and life stories (Instagram).